 - A basic income increases family wellbeing, health and education outcomes for children

-The Nature Needs More team is currently investigating the feasibility of running a 2-year Basic Income trial in Zimbabwe, starting in late 2018 (post elections).
+The Nature Needs More team is currently investigating the feasibility of running a 2-year Basic Income trial in Zimbabwe, starting in early 2019.
 We were invited to present our concept at the 2017 Basic Income Congress in Lisbon and we undertook a 2-week field trip in Zimbabwe in November 2017 to discuss the design and location for such a trial with a number of stakeholders.
 The findings from this trip have been incorporated into our final draft proposal.

 We are aiming to follow the proven GiveDirectly model of enrollment and distributing cash via mobile payments.
 We will partner with a research institution to collect the baseline data and for the evaluation of the trial.
-We will further partner with an experienced NGO which can do the on-the-ground monitoring work.
+We are currently exploring a partnership with GiveDirectly to run all the practical aspects of the trial (enrollments, payments, support, fieldwork).

 “What would you do if your income was taken care of?